What to bring on a trip to Europe

 If you’re going to travel during winter in cold European countries, bring a warmer coat.

-Pick a lightweight, foldable, water-resistant windbreaker with a hood, that you can just throw into your daypack and forget about it, until you need it.
+Pack a lightweight, water-resistant rain jacket and windbreaker.
+Make sure it’s foldable, that you can just throw into your day pack and forget about until you need it.

 Trousers

-Pack comfortable trousers for flights and train rides (I usually wear yoga pants).
-This is important especially if you’re arriving in Europe on a long flight.
+Pack your most comfortable trousers for flights and train rides, especially if you’re arriving in Europe on a long flight.

 I recommend trousers in dark colours only, because they’re easy to match with the rest of your clothes.